 And then you didn't get a chance to testify.

-Yeah, so uh Jenny Jenny Beth had done a great job of organizing president's witnesses.
+Yeah, so Jenny Beth had done a great job of organizing president's witnesses.

-Um we had she had got them all in the right order and just so we could uh testify, but uh the chairman personally spiked me from the list uh and only me, nobody else, uh, and moved me to the bottom of the list.
+But the chairman personally spiked me from the list and only me, nobody else, and moved me to the bottom of the list.

 And I had a lot of testimony that would have helped the president a lot.